Toro Negro State Forest: Fauna

 There are 30 species of birds reported, including 6 endemic species and two that are endangered: the Puerto Rican sharp-shinned hawk (Vernacular Spanish: Falcón de sierra; Taxonomy: Accipiter striatus venator) and Puerto Rican broad-winged hawk (Vernacular Spanish: Guaragüao de bosque; Taxonomy: Buteo platypterus brunnescens).
 The Puerto Rican parrot (Vernacular Spanish: Cotorra puertorriqueña; Taxonomy: Amazona vittata), a critically endangered species, has also been seen in this forest.
+Since 2007, Toro Negro has been a recognized component of the Cordillera Central Important Bird Area by BirdLife International along with other state forests and protected natural areas of the Puerto Rican Central Mountain Range.

 Recent studies have identified eight species of bats.
 They are most visible at dusk as this is when these nocturnal critters are out foraging for food, primarily mosquitoes.
 The 13 species of bats living in the forest play an important ecological role in controlling mosquitoes, which not only carry diseases but also harass hikers.
 The three most prevalent bat species are the greater bulldog bat, Antillean ghost-faced bat and the sooty mustached bat.

 There are 20 species of reptiles and amphibians and, with the exception of Bufo marinus (Spanish: Sapo común), all are endemic.
 Reptiles include the Lagarto verde (Anolis cuvieri), lagartijo pigmeo (Anolis occultus), and boa de Puerto Rico (Chilabothrus inornatus), which is in danger of extinction; amphibians include the siguana (Ameiva exsul) and the culebra ciega (Amphisbaena caeca).
 Amphibians include coquí común (Eleutherodactylus coqui) and the coquí de la montaña (Eleutherodactylus portoricensis), a species denominated as vulnerable under Puerto Rico Law 6766.
 The Small Asian mongoose (Vernacular Spanish: Mangosta pequeña asiática; Taxonomy: Herpestes javanicus), has also been spotted inhabiting this forest.

 Toro Negro State Forest is home to 11 species of snakes, all non-venomous to humans.
 The Puerto Rican boa (Chilabothrus inornatus) grows to 6-7 feet in length and weighs about 2 lbs.
 It is a heavy-bodied snake with tan to dark brown body color and dark blotches down its back.
 It will defend itself with a bite, but kills its prey by suffocation.
 It is a protected species due to over-harvesting to collect oil and skins.
 It is nocturnal and prefers to remain under cover during the day and hunt at night.
 The Puerto Rican racer (Culebra Corredora; Alsophis portoricensis) grows to 3 feet.
 It slinks around in the trees of the Toro Negro Forest.
 His body sports a solid brown color with each of his scales edged by a darker brown.
 Like the forest's other various garden snakes, it is a daytime hunter.
 The forest also features blind snakes.
 They spend nearly their entire lives underground but do sometimes take cover under rotting trees.
 They do not bite as they do not have teeth.